Publisher of the most cited open-access journals in their fields.

-Indexed in: Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS)
+Indexed in: Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Inspire

 Frontiers in Physics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Physics welcome submission of the following article types: Book Review, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+The specialty sections of Frontiers in Physics welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report and Code.